Apply to Face Blog

 Method

-• Put the sugar, oil and cocoa into your mixing bowl and beat together.
+• Put the sugar, oil and cocoa into your mixing bowl.

 sugar, cocoa and clear oil in a large mixing bowl.